kgxsz/devops-101/part-four/README.md

     |Arguments (line 1)| -c|
     |Arguments (line 2)| rename "s/-SNAPSHOT/-$GO_PIPELINE_COUNTER/" application-*.jar|
     |Working Directory| part-four/application/target/uberjar|

+    **Note:** be very careful to put the `-c` and the `rename` command on separate lines.

 So there we go, we've got two nicely named jars.
-But they aren't of much use to us just sitting there on th Go agent.
+But they aren't of much use to us just sitting there on the Go agent.
 What we really want is to make them available to later stages.
 We'll achieve that by "artifacterizing" them.

 #### Dealing with artifacts
 Typically, you have several stages that need to be executed sequentially in a single pipeline run.
 If you have multiple Go agents, any agent can be assigned the next stage, you're not guaranteed to have the same agent executing every stage in a single pipeline run.
 This means that when a stage produces some kind of output, and we require that output as input to some later stage, we need to take that output and throw it over to the Go server, such that it can orchestrate where it will be needed next.
 These outputs are called artifacts, and you'll see a lot of these going around in the wild.

 In our case it's rather simple:

-1. the `package` stage produces an uberjar artifact
+1. the `package` stage produces two artifacts (the jars)
-2. we want to send that artifact up to the Go server for safe keeping
+2. we want to send those artifacts up to the Go server for safe keeping
-3. when we need it in a later stage, we can simply fetch the artifact from the Go server
+3. when we need them in a later stage, we can simply fetch the artifacts from the Go server

 So let's do it: